🌟 Only 5 male puppies Left. Ready for Christmas🐾

 〰️

-Available October 23, 2025 〰️
+Available Now 〰️

 Nutrition and Feeding Philosophy

 Our puppies are nourished with a carefully balanced blend of Nutro Ultra High Protein Dry Puppy Food and Nutro Ultra Adult Dry Dog Food, both featuring a trio of premium proteins from chicken, lamb, and salmon.
 This combination provides optimal nutrition for growing puppies while supporting an easy transition to adult food as they mature.
+Pups have transitioned off of puppy food to allow for appropriate bone growth and to keep them at healthy weights during growth.

 We practice a free-feeding approach, allowing puppies to eat alongside their parents and other adult dogs.
 This method helps prevent food competition, promotes calm eating behaviors, and supports natural regulation of hunger cues.
 For large-breed puppies, consistent access to food helps maintain stable blood sugar levels and prevents the tendency to overeat or “scarf” meals when food feels scarce.